bgoonz/BGOONZ_BLOG_2.0/notes/BGOONZ_BLOG_2.0.wiki/articles/DOM-standard.md

 [Throws](https://webidl.spec.whatwg.org/#dfn-throw) a "`[HierarchyRequestError](https://webidl.spec.whatwg.org/#hierarchyrequesterror)`" `[DOMException](https://webidl.spec.whatwg.org/#idl-DOMException)` if the constraints of the [node tree](https://dom.spec.whatwg.org/#concept-node-tree) are violated.

-[Document/querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector "The Document method querySelector() returns the first Element within the document that matches the specified selector, or group of selectors.
-If no matches are found, null is returned.")
+[Document/querySelector](https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelector 'The Document method querySelector() returns the first Element within the document that matches the specified selector, or group of selectors.
+If no matches are found, null is returned.')

 In all current engines.